lainproliant/tts-inject/README.md

 ./extract.sh ~/.local/share/Tabletop Simulator/Mods/Workshop/2563720457.json
 ```

+This creates a `./content` directory in the local directory containing all of
+the content of files stored in `steamusercontent` cloud hosts.

 ### Edit Content
-Then, edit the resulting content files, which will be put in `./content`
-relative to the current working directory.
-Keep their filenames the same: the
+Edit the resulting content files to your liking.
+Keep their filenames the
-filenames are named after the steamusercontent ID, which will then be used to
+same: the filenames are named after the steamusercontent ID, which will then be
-update the JSON with local file references.
+used to update the JSON with local file references.

 It's also recommended to edit some attributes of the mod before uploading,
 such as the mod's name to indicate what you're changing.
 This can be done